-- Consistent with CDC and local health department recommendations - Portable Air Purifiers will be placed in each classroom and office.
-Air Purifiers have been ordered and expected to arrive in August 2023. - Hand sanitizer, wipes, cleaners are readily available in the classrooms - Teachers will sanitize commonly used items in the classroom for the next teacher, such as: projector remotes, document camera, desk top, etc. - School ventilation systems are cleaned and maintained - Custodial staff will sanitize commonly touched areas throughout the school especially restroom areas for students and staff (door knobs, rails, hand sanitizer dispenser, etc.) - Staff will sanitize the teachers' desks throughout the day - Students wipe down their desktops before leaving each day and wash their hands 3 times per/day - Custodians will also clean classroom desks and chairs, front desk, and offices thoroughly after the school day - Hygiene Station for Each Classroom - o Tissues - o Liquid hand soap no touch dispensers (bathrooms only) - o Hand sanitizer - Disinfectant wipes
+- Consistent with CDC and local health department recommendations - All classes have hygiene stations and sanitizing humidifiers. - Hand sanitizer, wipes, cleaners are readily available in the classrooms - Teachers will sanitize commonly used items in the classroom for the next teacher, such as: projector remotes, document camera, desk top, etc. - School ventilation systems are cleaned and maintained - Each classroom has a humidifier that dispenses a sanitizer - Custodial staff will sanitize commonly touched areas throughout the school especially restroom areas for students and staff (door knobs, rails, hand sanitizer dispenser, etc.) - Staff will sanitize the teachers' desks throughout the day - Students wipe down their desktops before leaving each day and wash their hands 3 times per/day - Custodians will also clean classroom desks and chairs, front desk, and offices thoroughly after the school day - Hygiene Station for Each Classroom - o Tissues - o Liquid hand soap no touch dispensers (bathrooms only) - Hand sanitizer - Disinfectant wipes